American ex-priest in East Timor found guilty of sex abuse

 The trial began in February but was postponed several times before concluding last month.
 During the proceedings, victims complained about threats and online attacks.
 Daschbach maintains strong backing from some, including former President Xanana Gusmao, who went to the court on Tuesday.
 East Timor is the most Catholic place outside the Vatican and Daschbach is revered for his role during the tiny Southeast Asian nation’s fight for independence.

-The church and foreign donors who once supported the shelter said Daschbach confessed to the abuse, but the former priest and his lawyers have at various times refused to comment.
+The church and foreign donors who once supported Daschbach's shelter said he confessed to the abuse, but the former priest and his lawyers have at various times refused to comment.
 They did not make their legal strategy public and court proceedings were closed.

 Daschbach, the son of a Pittsburgh steelworker, was ordained in 1964 by the Society of the Divine Word at its headquarters outside of Chicago.
 He arrived in the country now known as East Timor several years later, setting up a shelter in the 1990s named Topu Honis, which means “Guide to Life.”